-Check for any depressions around the line that indicate erosion and line collapse, pay attention to greener grass growth above the line that indicates a leak and look for signs of digging nearby.
+Check for any depressions around the line that indicate erosion and line collapse.
+Also pay attention to greener grass growth above the line that indicates a leak and look for signs of digging nearby.

 Electrical wiring is incredibly important in a home, but can also be incredibly dangerous if it isn’t in good condition.

 Keep your wits sharp while you inspect

 Investing in a distressed property can be a great choice, but extra caution is necessary to ensure your investment pays off.